logstash-plugins/logstash-filter-aggregate/README.md

 Example value: `"event.set('state', 'timeout')"`

 - **push_map_as_event_on_timeout**
-When this option is enabled, each time a task timeout is detected, it pushes task aggregation map as a new logstash event.
+When this option is enabled, each time a task timeout is detected, it pushes task aggregation map as a new Logstash event.
-This enables to detect and process task timeouts in logstash, but also to manage tasks that have no explicit end event.
+This enables to detect and process task timeouts in Logstash, but also to manage tasks that have no explicit end event.
 Default value: `false`

 - **push_previous_map_as_event:**
-When this option is enabled, each time aggregate plugin detects a new task id, it pushes previous aggregate map as a new logstash event, and then creates a new empty map for the next task.
+When this option is enabled, each time aggregate plugin detects a new task id, it pushes previous aggregate map as a new Logstash event, and then creates a new empty map for the next task.
 _WARNING:_ this option works fine only if tasks come one after the other.
 It means : all task1 events, then all task2 events, etc...
 Default value: `false`